 - The site appears suitable for the development.
 It is currently wooded. - The neighborhood is compatible with the development.
-The immediate neighborhood is a mix of residential, commercial, undeveloped, and industrial. - The location is well suited to the development. - The population and household growth in the market area is significant. - The economy seems to be continuing to improve. - The calculated demand for the development is strong. - The capture rates for the development are low.
-The overall LIHTC capture rate is 3.6%. - The most comparable apartments are Goshen Crossing, Goshen Crossing II, and Towne Park Commons. - Total vacancy rates of the most comparable developments are all 0.0%. - The average LIHTC vacancy rate is 0.0%. - The overall vacancy rate among apartments surveyed is 2.0%. - There are no concessions in the comparables.
-Of all the properties surveyed, Ardmore at Rice Hope and Pointe Grand Savannah, both conventional properties in Port Wentworth, are offering one month of free rent. - The net rents, given prevailing rents, vacancy rates, and concessions in the market area, are reasonable.
+The immediate neighborhood is a mixture of residential and commercial. - The location is well suited to the development. - The population and household growth in the market area is significant. - The economy seems to be continuing to improve. - The calculated demand for the development is strong. - The capture rates for the development are low.
+The overall LIHTC capture rate is 2.9%. - The most comparable apartments are Goshen Crossing, Goshen Crossing II, and Towne Park Commons. - Total vacancy rates of the most comparable developments are all 0.0%. - The average LIHTC vacancy rate is 0.0%. - The overall vacancy rate among apartments surveyed is 2.0%.

-- The proposed bedroom mix is reasonable for the market. - The unit sizes are reasonable for the proposal. - The subject's amenities are good and comparable to other LIHTC apartments. - The subject's value should be perceived as very good. - The subject's affordability is good from a programmatic gross rent standpoint.
-Most of the units are more than \$100 below maximum allowable levels. - All of those interviewed felt the development should be successful. - The proposal would have no long term impact on existing LIHTC developments.
+- There are no concessions in the comparables.
+Of all the properties surveyed, Ardmore at Rice Hope and Pointe Grand Savannah, both conventional properties in Port Wentworth, are offering one month of free rent. - The net rents, given prevailing rents, vacancy rates, and concessions in the market area, are reasonable. - The proposed bedroom mix is reasonable for the market. - The unit sizes are reasonable for the proposal. - The subject's amenities are good and comparable to other LIHTC properties in the market area. - The subject's value should be perceived as very good. - The subject's affordability is good from a programmatic gross rent standpoint, as all proposed gross rents are more than 13% below maximum allowable levels. - All of those interviewed felt the development should be successful. - The proposal would have no long term impact on existing LIHTC developments.